 GOALS OBJECTIVES

 SAFETY

-Transportation by all modes will be safe Reduce the number and severity of crashes and safety incidents for all modes Reduce serious injuries and fatalities from transportation Make investments and support initiatives that help protect transportation customers, employees, and the public from safety and security threats
+Transportation by all modes will be safe

+- · Reduce the number and severity of crashes and safety incidents for all modes - · Reduce serious injuries and fatalities from transportation - Make investments and support initiatives that help protect transportation customers, employees, and the public from safety and security threats

-SYSTEM PRESERVATION AND M ODERNIZATION
+SYSTEM PRESERVATION AND MODERNIZATION

-Maintain and modernize the transportation system and plan for ts resiliency Maintain the transportation system, including roadway, transit, and active transportation infrastructure, in a state-of-good repair Modernize transportation infrastructure across all modes Prioritize projects that support planned response capability to existing or future extreme conditions (sea level rise, flooding, and other natural and security-related man-made impacts)
+Maintain and modernize the transportation system and plan for its resiliency

+- Maintain the transportation system, including roadway, transit, and active transportation infrastructure, in a state-of-good repair - · Modernize transportation infrastructure across all modes - Prioritize projects that support planned response capability to existing or future extreme conditions (sea level rise, flooding, and other natural and security-related man-made impacts)

 CAPACITY MANAGEMENT AND MOBILITY

-Use existing facility capacity more efficiently and increase transportation options Improve access to and accessibility of all modes, especially transit and active transportation Support implementation of roadway management and operations strategies to improve travel reliability mitigate congestion, and support non-single-occupant vehicle travel options Emphasize capacity management through low-cost investments; prioritize projects that focus on lower-cost operations/management-type improvements such as intersection improvements, transit priority, and Complete Streets solutions Improve reliability of transit Increase percentage of population and employment within one-quarter mile of transit stations and stop or older and people with disabilities Support strategies to better manage automobile and bicycle parking capacity and usage at transit stations Fund improvements to bicycle/pedestrian networks aimed at creating a connected network of bicycle and accessible sidewalk facilities (both regionally and in neighborhoods) by expanding existing facilities and closing gaps Increase percentage of population and places of employment with access to facilities on the bicycle network Eliminate bottlenecks on freight network/improve freight reliability Enhance freight intermodal connections
+Use existing facility capacity more efficiently and increase transportation options

+- · Improve access to and accessibility of all modes, especially transit and active transportation - Support implementation of roadway management and operations strategies to improve travel reliability, mitigate congestion, and support non-single-occupant vehicle travel options - Emphasize capacity management through low-cost investments; prioritize projects that focus on lower-cost operations/management-type improvements such as intersection improvements, transit priority, and Complete Streets solutions - · Improve reliability of transit - · Increase percentage of population and employment within one-quarter mile of transit stations and stops - Support community-based and private-initiative services and programs to meet first/last-mile, reverse commute, and other non-traditional transit/transportation needs, including those of people 75 years old or older and people with disabilities - · Support strategies to better manage automobile and bicycle parking capacity and usage at transit stations - Fund improvements to bicycle/pedestrian networks aimed at creating a connected network of bicycle and accessible sidewalk facilities (both regionally and in neighborhoods) by expanding existing facilities and closing gaps - Increase percentage of population and places of employment with access to facilities on the bicycle network - · Eliminate bottlenecks on freight network/improve freight reliability - · Enhance freight intermodal connections

 TRANSPORTATION EQUITY

-Ensure that all people receive comparable benefits from, and are not disproportionately burdened by, MPO investments, regardless of race, color, national origin, age, income, ability, or sex Prioritize MPO investments that benefit equity populations Minimize potential harmful environmental, health, and safety effects of MPO funded projects for all equity populations Promote investments that support transportation for all ages (age-friendly communities) Promote investments that are accessible to all people regardless of ability Equity populations include people who identify as minority, have limited English proficiency, are 75 years old or older or 17 years old or younger, or have a disability; or are members of low-income households.
+Ensure that all people receive comparable benefits from, and are not disproportionately burdened by, MPO investments, regardless of race, color, national origin, age, income, ability, or sex

+- · Prioritize MPO investments that benefit equity populations - Minimize potential harmful environmental, health, and safety effects of MPO funded projects for all equity populations - · Promote investments that support transportation for all ages (age-friendly communities) - · Promote investments that are accessible to all people regardless of ability - Equity populations include people who identify as minority, have limited English proficiency, are 75 years old or older or 17 years old or younger, or have a disability; or are members of low-income households.

-CLEAN AIR/SUSTAINABLE COMM IUNITIES
+CLEAN AIR/SUSTAINABLE COMMUNITIES

-Create an environmentally friendly transportation system Reduce greenhouse gases generated in Boston region by all transportation modes Reduce other transportation-related pollutants Minimize negative environmental impacts of the transportation system Support land-use policies consistent with smart, healthy, and resilient growth
+Create an environmentally friendly transportation system

+- · Reduce greenhouse gases generated in Boston region by all transportation modes - · Reduce other transportation-related pollutants - · Minimize negative environmental impacts of the transportation system - .
+Support land-use policies consistent with smart, healthy, and resilient growth

 ECONOMIC VITALITY

-Ensure our transportation network provides a strong foundation for economic vitality Respond to mobility needs of the workforce population Minimize burden of housing/transportation costs for residents in the region Prioritize transportation investments that serve residential, commercial, and logistics targeted development sites and "Priority Places" identified in MBTA's Focus 40 plan Prioritize transportation investments consistent with compact-growth strategies of the regional land use plan
+Ensure our transportation network provides a strong foundation for economic vitality

+- · Respond to mobility needs of the workforce population - · Minimize burden of housing/transportation costs for residents in the region - Prioritize transportation investments that serve residential, commercial, and logistics targeted development sites and "Priority Places" identified in MBTA's Focus 40 plan - Prioritize transportation investments consistent with compact-growth strategies of the regional land use plan

+Summary of Needs and Recommendations